 Indigenous Solidarity Working Group

 The NFU has a long-standing commitment to act in solidarity with Indigenous peoples.
-We understand that Canada is a settler colonial country and that, as treaty people, or people living on unceded Indigenous territory, we have a social and legal responsibility to uphold the original agreements settlers made with sovereign Indigenous nations.
+We understand that Canadian agriculture is deeply shaped by settler colonialism and that, as treaty people, or people living on unceded Indigenous territory, we have a social and legal responsibility to uphold the original agreements settlers made with sovereign Indigenous nations.

-Furthermore, the NFU recognizes that Indigenous and non-Indigenous farmers share common ground as people who are on the land and who feed our communities.
-We have a mutual interest in protecting the land and the water for sustainable use for today and the future.
-There are many ways in which NFU members and Indigenous hunters, gatherers, trappers, fishers and farmers can learn from each other and collaborate to promote food sovereignty.
+We are building solidarity based on a recognition that Indigenous and non-Indigenous farmers share a lot of common ground as peoples who are on the land and who feed our communities.
+We have a mutual interest in protecting the land and the water for future generations.
+There are many ways in which NFU farmers and Indigenous hunters, gatherers, trappers, fishers and farmers can learn from each other, deepen relationships, and collaborate to promote food sovereignty.

 Join the ISWG’s bi-monthly discussion group